gbburleigh/gbburleigh/README.md

 <h2>Technologies</h1>

-I have experience working with a multitude of different tech stacks and disciplines.
-Always happy to share my knowledge with others!
+<p>I have experience working with a multitude of different tech stacks and disciplines.
+Whether it be coding in different languages, performing DevOps tasks, or CICD monitoring, I'm always trying to stay up to date with current trends and usecases.
+Always happy to share my knowledge with others!</p>

 <div align="center">
   <table style="border:none">